oracle-livelabs/spatial-graph/adb-graph/graph-vectors/genai-setup/genai-setup.md

     ![SQL Worksheet.](./images/adb-sql-worksheet-opening-tour.png " ")

 6. Sign out of the worksheet and log back in.
-Then, open SQL again and run the analytics as **MOVIESTREAM**.
+Then, open SQL again and run the analytics as **GRAPHUSER**.

     ![Log out.](./images/log-out-dbactions.png " ")